athensresearch/athens/README.md

 We also love [Future of Coding topics](https://futureofcoding.org/episodes/046#question-thirteen-what-foc-topics-interest-you-most) such as visual programming, live programming, end-user programming, programming language theory, HCI, AR / VR / spatial software, AI / ML, and so on and so forth.

+Ultimately, however, we recognize technology does not exist in a vaccum.
+Technology shapes society as much as vice versa.
+There are never no externalities.
+If you are interested in "sensemaking" towards a better world, please join us!

 [![Discord](https://i.imgur.com/lTIZXqW.png)](https://discord.gg/GCJaV3V)
 [![Twitter](https://i.imgur.com/S41NYml.png)](https://twitter.com/AthensResearch)